 Survival analysis is supported with integrated statistical methods such as Hazard ratio calculations as well as visualizations in Kaplan-Meier plots.

 With the NGS module and the NGS filters more options are available.
 Select which regions of the genome to analyze in the Genome browser, dynamically select if the regions should be restricted by read coverage, specific regions or if variants should be present or not.

 To compare and enhance your findings use the integrated GSEA Workbench which is set-up using only a few mouse-clicks.
 It does not get easier.
 Easy conversion of gene ids from different species to human orthologs is supported.

-By combining the right annotations with statistical methods, data selection tools, and the eliminated factors function, a very broad range of different experiment designs can be analyzed.
+By combining the right annotations with statistical methods, data selection tools, and the eliminated factor's function, a very broad range of different experiment designs can be analyzed.

 Qlucore Omics Explorer also supports analysis using: